Cathy347Le/made-from-scratch/notes.md

       - useSelector lets you select the part of the state
       - Dispatch listProducts and check for data in Redux dev tools (no frontend display yet)
       - useSelector to display your products on the front end.
+      - Tutorial mentions throwing an error to check and see they correct action type show on redux dev tool

 ## Things to do Later